What's On & Local Events

 The ghosts of Llandaff Cathedral

 With the Cathedral dating back to the 11th Century, it is understandable why Llandaff is one of the most haunted spots in Cardiff.
-Behind the Cathedral, there used to be a village and road, which was called the ‘road of the dead’.
+Behind the Cathedral, there used to be a village and a road, which was called the ‘road of the dead’.
 Bodies were carried along here to be buried in the graveyard.
 In the cemetery of Llandaff Cathedral, visitors have reported seeing hooded or faceless figures, and even witch-like demons.
 Other sightings have included soldiers, monks and priests.
 The sounds of children have also been heard by visitors.
-As well as them playing or peeping from behind trees and gravestones.
+As well as them playing or peeking from behind trees and gravestones.

 A boy in blue drowned when playing in the River Taff, and the ghost of the boy’s mother has been seen wading through the water, desperately searching for him.
 On the paths themselves, eerie footsteps have been heard and reported sightings of a lady, who locals call Bella, who committed suicide over 100 years ago.